niryellinek/3VL/README.md

    - finally, the last level of the tree will contain the text of the full original caption (i.e. **"several people standing in a green field together while flying kytes"**).

-4) Next, for each positive sub-caption we generate one negative caption for each Noun, Adjective, Adposition, and Verb in the sub-caption.
+4) Next, for each positive sub-caption we generate one negative caption for each Noun, Adjective, Adposition, and Verb of the sub-caption.

    **_Note_** that we do not replace again words that appeared in previous tree levels.
 So information from a previous level flows without change.